 The Political Science Association at EIU

-The purpose of the Political Science Association is to provide interested political science students with the opportunity to engage in discussions of political issues, to assist students in learning about political science careers, and to encourage student participation in political activities.
+The Political Science Association (PSA) provides Eastern Illinois University political science students with the opportunity to engage in discussions of political issues, while assisting students in learning about political science careers and encouraging student participation in political activities.
 This group is open to all majors and minors of Political Science as well as any other students interested in Political Science.
-In essence, you need not be a major or minor to join the PSA, and you also may be either an undergraduate or a graduate student.

 It is a great way to meet others who share an interest in Political Science.
 The organization seeks to understand politics and policy from a nonpartisan, non-ideological perspective, but of course individual political views inevitably present themselves and have in the past led to interesting and productive informal debates on political issues and questions.
 This student group is great for students wanting to take on the major questions facing us at all levels of government--for example, interpreting the latest federal and state election results; the scope of free speech guaranteed under the First Amendment; U.S. military actions in world hot spots; guns, safety and the Second Amendment; and so on.

 The PSA has organized and participated in campus programs and events that aim to inform the general student body, such as sponsoring debates between campus Democrats and Republicans; participating in campus Constitution Day panel discussions; and coordinating faculty panels on pressing policy issues.
 Additionally, the PSA has brought Political Science alumni back to campus to talk about career options and provide suggestions and tips on preparation for the job market.
 A major event for AY14-15 was the Political Science Association taking the lead in planning the Next Gen Illinois issues caucus, which was held on campus on the evening of Tuesday, September 9 (see photo above).